WHAT SECURITY PROCEDURES SHOULD I BE AWARE OF?

 HOW OLD DOES MY CHILD HAVE TO BE BEFORE I HAVE TO BUY A TICKET FOR THEM?

 All persons over 2 years of age will be charged full admission.
-For comfort and visibility during night shows, we recommend seating for children, rather than SRO (standing room only.)
+For comfort and visibility during night shows, we recommend seating for children, rather than the Party Zone.

 CAN I BRING A COOLER INTO THE PARK?

-No outside food and beverages are allowed on the park.
-Small soft sided coolers no larger than 14″ x 14″ x 14″ are allowed for need-based cases.
+No outside food or beverages will be permitted.
+Exceptions will be made for small, soft sided coolers no larger than 14″ x 14″ x 14″ for need-based cases after proper inspection.
 These include, but are not limited to, baby formula, medicine and other immediate needs.